-How to claim compensation from your university
+How to complain and get compensation from your university

-Wise up on your uni’s complaints policy
+Read up on your university's complaints policy

 Know what you're complaining about

-This might sound obvious, but taking a bit of time to narrow your complaint down into a few brief key points will work wonders.
-You'll need to be specific but concise, and have good examples and evidence against the university.
+This might sound obvious, but taking a bit of time to narrow down your complaint to a few brief points will work wonders.
+You'll need to be specific but concise, and have good evidence to back it up.

-Some of the most popular reasons for legitimate or successful complaints relate to:
+Some reasons for legitimate complaints are:

-• Poor facilities and learning resources
+- Poor facilities and learning resources

-• Student accommodation
+- Student accommodation issues

-• Cancellation of university courses
+- Cancellation of university courses

-• Cancellation of timetabled tutoring
+- Cancellation of timetabled tutoring

-• Discrimination or harassment
+- Discrimination or harassment

-• Cheating or plagiarism allegations
+- Cheating or plagiarism allegations

-• Marking of degree assessments.
+- Marking of degree assessments.

 Check the CMA's Rights for Students

-Know what you want
+Know what you want from your complaint